bytecodealliance/wasmtime/docs/stability-tiers.md

 fuzzing, or verification.
 As a result components classified as Tier 3 are generally not production-ready as they have not been battle-tested much.

-Features classified as Tier 3 may be turned off or removed from Wasmtime as well.
+Features classified as Tier 3 may be disabled in CI or removed from the repository as well.
 If a Tier 3 feature is preventing development of other features then the owner will be notified.
-If no response is heard from within a week then the feature will be turned off.
-If no further response happens for a month then the feature may be removed from Wasmtime.
+If no response is heard from within a week then the feature will be disabled in CI.
+If no further response happens for a month then the feature may be removed from the repository.

 #### Tier 2 - Almost Production Ready